Sudan Security Forces Fire Tear Gas Against Anti-coup Protests - UrduPoint

 Sudan Security Forces Fire Tear Gas Against Anti-coup Protests

-"The authority belongs to the people", protesters chanted, calling "no, no to military rule", and demanding a "civilian government".
+"The authority belongs to the people," they chanted and "no, no to military rule" as they demanded a "civilian government".

 Nationwide anti-coup protests have occurred since the October 25 power grab by the army, but have been met by a deadly crackdown.